ut-astria/PyCIS/README.md

 This second-order analysis accounts for spurious structures in noise (e.g. star motion, telescope noise) which have a large number of detectable features and hence should be rejected under the paradigm.
-See 'Operation' and 'Notes on Demo Output Visual Observations' sections below.
+See 'Operation' and 'Demo Visual Observation' sections below.

 ------------------------------------------------------------------